Exfoliation is the process of removing dead skin cells from your face and body and the key to smooth, glowy, and healthy-looking skin.

 Use them only in the opposite direction from the hair growth instead of scrubbing vigorously back and forth.

-Scrubs have been relentlessly demonized by every skincare lover on the Internet, however, the truth is that these are actually quite good for the back, arms, groin, legs, and soles of the feet.
+Every skincare lover on the Internet has relentlessly demonized scrubs; however, the truth is that these are actually quite good for the back, arms, groin, legs, and soles of the feet.

-Chemical exfoliation involves applying a product that contains hydroxy acids or enzymes to help dissolve the bonds that hold dead skin cells together and encourage them to shed naturally.
+Chemical exfoliation involves applying a product containing hydroxy acids or enzymes to dissolve the bonds that hold dead skin cells together and encourage them to shed naturally.

 This is a gentler form of exfoliation that is appropriate and preferred for facial use, but it can also be used on the legs because it helps lighten dark spots caused by pimples, ingrown hairs, etc.

-Chemical exfoliation can also contribute to smoother and glowier legs with smaller chances of irritation due to the resilience of the skin in that area.
+Chemical exfoliation can also contribute to smoother and glowier legs with smaller chances of irritation due to the skin’s resilience in that area.

 Here are some chemical exfoliating products I use on my legs:

-If you’ve been on my blog before, you may know I advise against using cleansers that contain exfoliating acids on the face.
+If you’ve been on my blog before, you may know I advise against using cleansers containing exfoliating acids on the face.

 This is because exfoliating acids work much better in leave-on products and can potentially cause irritation on the delicate facial skin.